openshift/aws-account-operator/README.md

-*metricsPort* is the port used to start the metrics port *metricsPath* it the path used as the metrics endpoint *secretWatcherScanInterval* the interval used for the secrets watcher
+*metricsPort* is the port used to start the metrics port *metricsPath* it the path used as the metrics endpoint *secretWatcherScanInterval* sets the interval at which the secret watcher will look for secrets that are expiring